Funding Your Future

 We recognize the financial commitment of attending an MBA program and annually award part-time MBA scholarships to admitted candidates to the Evening MBA Program.

 The following merit-based part-time MBA scholarships are awarded based on information from your application for admission.
 No additional materials are required and any candidate who meets the criteria are considered.
 Award notification occurs prior to enrollment.

-Up to four $10,000 scholarships are awarded to candidates of LatinX heritage with demonstrated leadership, professional progression, and community service.
+Scholarship of up to $10,000 are awarded to candidates of LatinX heritage with demonstrated leadership, professional progression, and community service.

 Women in Business

-Up to four $10,000 scholarships are awarded to female candidates with demonstrated leadership, professional progression, and community service.
+Scholarship of up to $10,000 are awarded to female candidates with demonstrated leadership, professional progression, and community service.

 Nonprofit Scholarship for Evening MBA

 Goizueta recognizes the value of nonprofit and government perspectives in our classrooms and the value that advanced business education can add in the nonprofit sector.
-A select number of scholarships in the amount of $18,000 supports talented professionals as they seek to apply business acumen to the unique challenges of not-for-profits.
+A select number of scholarships in amounts up to $10,000 support talented professionals as they seek to apply business acumen to the unique challenges of not-for-profits.
 No separate application is required; however, additional documentation may be requested.